If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

-Before this policy, the openSUSE Tumbleweed distribution primary architectures, which are the architectures that development, test and release are targeting, were i586 and x86_64.
-For openSUSE Leap distribution the primary architecture had been x86_64.
+Before this policy, the openSUSE Tumbleweed distribution main architectures, which are the architectures that development, test and release are targeting, were i586 and x86_64.
+For openSUSE Leap distribution the main architecture has been x86_64.

-This document describes the responsibilities that come with an openSUSE distribution architecture being declared a primary architecture.
-The primary architectures for an openSUSE distribution are the ones that are developed, tested and released together and carry the main distribution name.
+This document describes the responsibilities that come with an openSUSE distribution architecture being declared a main architecture.
+The main architectures for an openSUSE distribution are the ones that are developed, tested and released together and carry the main distribution name.

 While ports to other architectures are encouraged and their needs are handled best-effort, these ports need to document clearly that it is an architecture port of the respective openSUSE distribution.

-Any nomination for a primary architecture should be brought up for discussion on the respective openSUSE distribution mailing list and also announced on the opensuse-project@ mailing list.
+Any nomination for a main architecture should be brought up for discussion on the respective openSUSE distribution mailing list and also announced on the opensuse-project@ mailing list.